-Shelby County and Compact 2020 believe that an effective alcohol and drug prevention program consists of key partnerships and support systems with local community groups.
-These groups can include social service agencies, school districts, and local prevention and treatment providers.
+Shelby County and Compact believe that an effective alcohol and drug prevention, intervention and education program consists of key partnerships and support systems with local community stakeholders.
+These stakeholders can include social service agencies, school districts, and local prevention and treatment providers.

-Compact 2020’s prevention initiative is implemented across Shelby County through collaborative community coalitions.
+Compact’s prevention initiative is implemented across Shelby County through collaborative community coalitions and education seminars.
 The volunteer prevention teams raise awareness and create change to help prevent youth substance misuse and promote mental wellness in their local communities.

 Community Prevention Teams

 Compact’s Community Coalitions educate, engage, and empower their communities at the local level to prevent substance misuse and provide resources to those impacted.